Username or Email Address

 Search for Products, Case Studies or keywords and hit enter to search

-The University of Highlands and Islands Enterprise was looking to expand its offering by building an Inverness Campus.
+The University of the Highlands and Islands Enterprise was looking to expand its offering by building an Inverness Campus.
 This presented a large amount of work in which architect Sheppard Robson chose to us to install our glazed partitions and doors.

-This would offer a high-quality environment for learning, innovation, collaboration and business development in Scotland.
+As a result, this would offer a high-quality environment for learning, innovation, collaboration and business development in Scotland.

 In a similar way, being an education institution there were specific requirements – both from a functional and safety perspective.

 Firstly, the research and study areas needed a wide variety of acoustic requirements (some in excess of Rw50dB) and line loads.
 Secondly, we had to fully equip each product with a fire rating and protective abilities.

 Thirdly and finally, our products needed to meet the desired structural performance.
 To ensure that all of these structural and performance criteria were met, we produced the NBS for Sheppard Robson.

 Furthermore, to realise the client and architect’s vision, we worked hard to engineer and install products that would bring the detailed technical drawings to life.

 Throughout the university you can see Technishield 65 and Revolution 54 offset glazing alongside our iconic Optima 117 Plus single glazing and Revolution double glazing.